If you're looking for a cheap or free open source ecommerce platform, you've come to the right place.

 Not to mention, you can make pretty much any type of website with it.

-As for Drupal Commerce, this is a separate module that allows you to build your ecommerce site rapidly, and it's one of the best solutions if you plan on scaling up quickly.
+As for Drupal Commerce, this is a separate module that allows you to build your ecommerce site rapidly on top of your already existing website, and it's one of the best solutions if you plan on scaling up quickly.

-- It has built-in caching, so the overall speed and performance are much better than other open source ecommerce platforms.
+- It has built-in caching, so the overall speed and performance are much better than other open source ecommerce platforms such as Magento.

 - Unlike many other free open source solutions, Drupal Commerce has its own security system built in.
-It also gets updated frequently so you should be fine when protecting your site.
+It also gets updated frequently to ensure that any bugs that are reported by users are fixed.

 - You're going to have a tough time running an online store if you're new to Drupal Commerce.
 It's hard to learn and most of the discussion in the community is coming from more experienced developers.